-In relation to the introduction, the concept of National Syndicalism and the model of Corporativismo is relevant to what Palmieri is saying, because on the Fascist State, we find the contrast with the United States.
-Palmieri critiques the concept of individualism, and advocates the Corporativism to organize social life, and transfer power to the State [on the idea that the welfare of all people are bound is the Roman, Classical Republican, and Leftist idea], which would be an appalling idea to American Conservative intellectuals.
-I would refer to Anthony James Gregor’s Italian Fascism and Developmental Dictatorship (2014) for further study.
+In relation to the introduction, the concept of National Syndicalism and the model of Corporativismo is relevant to what Palmieri is saying, because on the Fascist State, we find the contrast with the American Conservative view of the State.
+Palmieri critiques the concept of individualism, and advocates Corporativism as the organizer of social life, transferring power to the State.

 CHAPTER VIII THE FASCIST STATE, THE LEGACY OF ROME